debdeep27/LDA-Topic-Modelling/README.md

 If you face any issue while importing the pyLDAvis package from gensim, run the below command in the anaconda terminal window (if you are running your jupyter notebook through anaconda): conda install -c conda-forge pyldavis

+The project has been done using python version: 3.8.5